whitespace-se/gatsby-plugin-json/README.md

+# gatsby-plugin-json

 Create a json file (or multiple files) for your Gatsby site.
-This package is based on [gatsby-plugin-feed](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-feed).

 ## Install

-`npm install gatsby-plugin-json`
+`npm install gatsby-plugin-json` or `yarn add gatsby-plugin-json`

 ## How to Use